-Your interval will be like this, x bar minus t n minus 1 alpha by 2 because t distribution also 2 del distribution.
-It is your min value is and this side and this side it is that two extremes negative to positive that minus infinite to plus infinite.
-Now, then s by root n less than equal to mu less than equal to x bar plus t n minus 1 alpha by 2 s by root n, the same problem if you collect observations which is less than 30 as well as your population variance is not known.
+So z this one I have shown you, so t distribution I am not kept here so you have to use t distribution you are getting me what is required then here your interval will be like this $\overline{x}$ - t n - 1 $\alpha$ by 2 because t distribution also 2 del distribution it is your min value is and this side and this side it is that two extremes negative to positive that minus infinite to plus infinite now then s by $\sqrt{n}$ less than equal to $\mu$ less than 20 as well as your population variance is not known.

-You use t distribution and then find out what is this n value and then find according n, what is alpha value and accordingly you find out the t n minus 1 alpha by 2 value and put into this formula.
-You will be getting the confidence interval for mean population, mean I repeat that always confidence interval for the population parameter, okay?
-So, same thing can be applied to population variance also but in case of population variance your distribution will be different.
-What is happening here in population variance?
+You use t distribution and then find out what is this n value and then find according n what is alpha value and accordingly you find out the t n - 1 $\alpha$ by 2 value and put into this formula you will be getting the confidence interval for mean population mean I repeat that always confidence interval for the population parameter okay so same thing can be applied to population variance also but in case of population variance your distribution will be different.
+What is happening here in population variance population variance means $\sigma^2$ .